siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 * $1tr=60   (which is 3 * 20)
 * $1mi=8

-### 1ma - MAp motor to axis
+### 1ma - Map motor to axis
 Axes must be input as numbers, with X=0, Y=1, Z=2, A=3, B=4 and C=5.
 As you might expect, mapping motor 1 to X will cause X movement to drive motor 1.
-The example below is a way to run a dual-Y gantry such as a 4 motor Shapeoko setup.
+The example below is a way to run a dual-Y gantry such as a 4 motor Shapeoko2 setup.
 Movement in Y will drive both motor2 and motor4.

 <pre>
- $1ma=0	    Maps motor 1 to the X axis
+{1ma:0}    Map motor 1 to X axis
- $2ma=1	    Maps motor 2 to the Y axis
+{2ma:1}    Map motor 2 to Y1 axis
- $3ma=2	    Maps motor 3 to the Z axis
+{3ma:1}    Map motor 3 to Y2 axis
- $4ma=1	    Maps motor 4 to the Y axis
+{4ma:2}    Map motor 4 to Z axis
 </pre>

-### 1sa - Step Angle for the motor
+### 1sa - Step angle for the motor
 This is a decimal number which is often 1.8 degrees per step, but should reflect the motor in use.
 You might also find 0.9, 3.6, 7.5 or other values.
 You can usually read this off the motor label.
 If a motor is indicated in steps per revolution just divide 360 by that number.
 A 200 step-per-rev motor is 1.8 degrees, a 400 step-per-rev motor has 0.9 degrees per step.

 <pre>
- $1sa=1.8	This is a typical value for many motors
+{1sa:1.8}  This is a typical value for many motors
 </pre>

-### 1tr - Travel per Revolution
+### 1tr - Travel per revolution
-TR needs to be set to the distance the mapped axis will move for one revolution of the motor. - e.g. if motor 1 is mapped to the X axis, then $1tr applies to the Xaxis.
+TR needs to be set to the distance the mapped axis will move for one revolution of the motor. - e.g. if motor 1 is mapped to the X axis, then 1tr applies to the Xaxis.
 If the machine is in mm mode (G21) the TR value for XYZ axes should be entered in mm.
 If in inches mode (G20) XYZ should be entered in inches.
 ABC axes are always entered in degrees.
 See examples below.

 For XYZ the travel-per-revolution value is usually the result of the lead screw pitch or pulley circumference.
 * A 10 thread-per-inch (TPI) leadscrew moves 0.100" per revolution.
 TR in inches would be 0.100, or 2.54 in mm mode.
 * A 0.500" radius pulley will travel 3.14159" per revolution, absent any other gearing.
-A typical value for a Shapeoko or Reprap belt driven machine is on the order of 36.540 mm per revolution.
+A typical value for a Shapeoko2 or Reprap belt driven machine is on the order of 36.540 mm per revolution.
 Don't take this as exact - you will need to do your own calibration on your machine to get this setting exact.

 For ABC the travel-per-revolution value is entered in degrees.
 This value will be 360 degrees for an axis that is not geared down - one revolution = 360 degrees.
 The value for a geared rotary axis is 360 divided by the gear ratio.
 For example, a motor-driven rotary table with 4 degrees of table movement per handle rotation has a gear ratio of 90:1.
 The Travel per Revolution value should be set to 4.